Aadi0032007/adi-voice-todo/README.md

 Press **Space** or click the button to speak — and watch your tasks update instantly.

 ---
+# 📘 About the Project

+The **A.D.I Voice To-Do App** is a lightweight, real-time, AI-powered productivity assistant designed to make task management as natural as having a conversation.
+Instead of typing, clicking, or navigating menus, you simply **speak**, and the app interprets your intent using advanced language understanding.

+---

 ## ⚠️ Session-Based (Important)